codefresh-io/cli-v2/docs/commands/cli-v2_runtime_uninstall.md

 ### Options

 ```
       --context string                The name of the kubeconfig context to use
       --disable-telemetry             If true, will disable the analytics reporting for the uninstall process
       --fast-exit                     If true, will not wait for deletion of cluster resources.
 This means that full resource deletion will not be verified
       --force                         If true, will guarantee the runtime is removed from the platform, even in case of errors while cleaning the repo and the cluster
       --git-server-crt string         Git Server certificate file
   -t, --git-token string              Your git provider api token [GIT_TOKEN]
   -u, --git-user string               Your git provider user name [GIT_USER] (not required in GitHub)
   -h, --help                          help for uninstall
       --kubeconfig string             Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string              If present, the namespace scope for this CLI request
       --repo string                   Repository URL [GIT_REPO]
       --skip-checks                   If true, will not verify that runtime exists before uninstalling
+      --skip-permissions-validation   Skip personal access token permissions validation (default: false)
   -b, --upsert-branch                 If true will try to checkout the specified branch and create it if it doesn't exist
       --wait-timeout duration         How long to wait for the runtime components to be deleted (default 8m0s)
 ```

 ### Options inherited from parent commands